 In general, employers can require employees to cover 100% of the premium cost for dependents.
 In certain cases though, the employer is required to cover up to half of one dependent's coverage.
 This is a requirement when the dependent’s coverage falls in the “7b” category under the law.

 The PHCA requires employees to enroll in their employer's plan unless an exemption applies.
 The most used exemption is for employees who are covered under their spouse’s employer-sponsored plan.
 Employees with exemptions must provide Form HC-5 to the employer documenting the exemption.

 While the regulations can put employers in a difficult position with cost and administrative tasks, some benefit options can alleviate the burden.
 Health reimbursement arrangements (HRAs) can meet Hawaii’s health insurance requirements and are a more affordable alternative to group health insurance.
-The individual coverage HRA (ICHRA) will be the best option for most employers, as there are no limits on what allowances can be set, helping to ensure compliance with the law.
 Utilizing an HRA in place of a group health plan allows employers to control cost while giving employees freedom of choice when it comes to purchasing an insurance plan.
+The individual coverage HRA (ICHRA) is the best option for most employers, as there are no limits on what allowances can be set, helping to ensure compliance with the law.
+Companies opting for an ICHRA should make sure the health plans employees purchase are "Hawaii-approved," per Form HC-4, Form HC-61.
+The QSEHRA (qualified small employer HRA) does not meet the PHC requirements.